October just might be the perfect time to visit Williamsburg, Virginia.

 They have a number of delicious varietals you can try.
 Adagio is one of their most well-known and most award-winning reds.
 We found that we really enjoyed the Pyment, a honey-fied collaboration with the local meadery, and the Governor’s White, a not-too-sweet Riesling that we had several times during our stay.
 Fun fact: Governor’s White is the best-selling white wine in Virginia.

 The tasting room is warm and cozy and the staff are extremely knowledgeable about the wines.
-If you can’t make it out the the winery proper for a tasting, there is also a tasting room in Merchant’s Square, right near Colonial Williamsburg.
+If you can’t make it out to the winery proper for a tasting, there is also a tasting room in Merchant’s Square, right near Colonial Williamsburg.

 Wine tasting for two is always a romantic activity, and it’s fun to try to notice and discuss the different subtleties among the wines….even if you’re far from wine experts!